LogtalkDotOrg/logtalk3/README.md

 If you find Logtalk useful, please include a citation on your publications (also cite the used backend Prolog compilers).
-The [BIBLIOGRAPHY.bib](BIBLIOGRAPHY.bib) file includes bibliographic references in BibTeX format (including the 2003 PhD thesis on Logtalk design and implementation).
+The [BIBLIOGRAPHY.bib](BIBLIOGRAPHY.bib) file includes bibliographic references in BibTeX format (including the 2003 PhD thesis on Logtalk design and implementation and the Logtalk Handbook).

 Contributions